kevinlee09/EMS/README.md

 Copyright (c) 2024

-For commercial use and license, please contact: hanxiaoguang@cuhk.edu.cn.
+For commercial use and commercial license, please contact: hanxiaoguang@cuhk.edu.cn.